MaryJaneLouise/elect3/README.md

 This project was made in PHPStorm IDE and showcases basic CRUD operations for manipulating the data in the MySQL database.
 You can get the sample database by going [here](database/studentrecord_db.sql) and download it to your computer.

 If you want to access the specific tasks, please go [here](others/TASKS.md).
+You can also watch the demonstration by downloading the file [here](screenshots/video/ELECT3_Recording.mkv).

 ## Sample Screenshots
 ![Whole website screenshot][whole-website]